-The Gerrit Rietveld Academy disinvited Dutch art critics Steven Ruitenbeek and Kate Sinha (‘KIRAC‘) earlier this year because of Kate’s ‘disrespectful’, ‘sexist’ and ‘racist’ repons to a Zanele Muholi exhibition in the Stedelijk Museum in Amsterdam.
+The Gerrit Rietveld Academy disinvited Dutch art critics Stefan Ruitenbeek and Kate Sinha (‘KIRAC‘) earlier this year because of Kate’s ‘disrespectful’, ‘sexist’ and ‘racist’ repons to a Zanele Muholi exhibition in the Stedelijk Museum in Amsterdam.

 Kate said that “the highlight of the exhibition was Zanele Muholi, where the visitor was expected to be interested in the lazy works of a spoiled bimbo – just because she comes from South-Africa, is lesbian and black.”